stringparser/herro/README.md

  - `node_modules/<module>` with `<module>@<version>`

 Adds a footer with
- - An ISO date
  - The current working directory
- - The node version the `error` was thrown from
+ - An ISO date and node version from were `error` was thrown

 ## api
 ```js
 var herro = require('herro');
 ```

-The `module.exports` are two functions
+The `module.exports` two functions
  - `herro.Herror`
  - `herro.global`